Sicily: Religion

 As in most Italian regions, Roman Catholicism is the predominant religious denomination in Sicily, and the church still plays an important role in the lives of most people.
 There is also a notable small minority of Eastern-rite Byzantine Catholics which has a mixed congregation of ethnic Albanians; it is operated by the Italo-Albanian Catholic Church.
 Most people still attend church weekly or at least for religious festivals, and many people get married in churches.
 There was a wide presence of Jews in Sicily for at least 1,400 years and possibly for more than 2,000 years.
 Some scholars believe that the Sicilian Jewry are partial ancestors of the Ashkenazi Jews.
 However, much of the Jewish community faded away when they were expelled from the island in 1492.
 Islam was present during the Emirate of Sicily, although Muslims were also expelled.
 Today, mostly due to immigration to the island, there are also several religious minorities, such as Jehovah's Witnesses, Hinduism, Islam, Judaism, and Sikhism.
-There are also a some Evangelical Christians who live on the island.
+There are also some Evangelical Christians who live on the island.
 As of 2020, there are approximately 4,989,921 Roman Catholics in Sicily constituting about 99.2% of the island's population.
 Additionally there are also about 23,120 members of the Italo-Albanian Catholic Church also living in Sicily constituting roughly 0.5% of the population.